d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-dog.md

 ## Read the Data Set

-As in the previous section, we can create an `ImageFolderDataset` instance to read the data set containing the original image files.
+As in the previous section, we can create an `ImageFolderDataset` instance to read the dataset containing the original image files.

 ```{.python .input  n=5}
 train_ds = gluon.data.vision.ImageFolderDataset(